What is the Court of Protection?

-In this case, one of their relatives needs to apply to the Court of Protection to be appointed as their deputy.
+In this case, one of their relatives needs to apply to the Court of Protection to be appointed as their deputy, which gives you the right to act on another person's behalf.

 You can find out more about the Mental Capacity Act on the Which?
 Later Life Care website.